Foods of the Presidents of the United States

 History has proven that the First Ladies also have quite an influence on the food served for the first family.
 First Lady Nancy Reagan was very health conscious.
 In spite of the Gipper’s sweet tooth and love for Monkey Bread, she opted for simple breakfast courses.

-Both President George Washington and President Thomas Jefferson were avid farmers at Mount Veron and Monticello respectively.
-Although First Lady Eleanor Roosevelt is credited for the first (victory) garden at 1600 Pennsylvania Ave, the Clintons did have an inconspicuous garden on the roof of the Whitehouse, but the most famous garden at the White House goes to First Lady Michelle Obama.
+Both President George Washington and President Thomas Jefferson were avid farmers at Mount Vernon and Monticello respectively.
+Although First Lady Eleanor Roosevelt is credited for the first (victory) garden at 1600 Pennsylvania Ave, the Clintons did have an inconspicuous garden on the roof of the Whitehouse, but (disputably) the most famous garden at the White House goes to First Lady Michelle Obama.
 Composting, gardening, food production—I really hope that idea catches on!

 Enough of the history lesson, here are some recipes that have been the favorites in the White House: